 My Advice to Others Wanting This Crazy Arts Life!

-It’s amusing how often people look at us crafters and say, “Oh, I’d love to be you and not have to work anymore!”
+It always makes me smile when people look at artisan business owners like me and say, “Oh, I’d love to be you and not have to work anymore!”

-I usually nod knowingly and stifle a laugh.
-If only they understood just how much effort goes into running a business the right way!
-Honestly, I’ve never worked harder than I have since stepping into this whirlwind world.
-Yes, it’s fun, and yes, I get to work from home, but it’s a full-time commitment with no guaranteed paycheck.
+I usually nod and hold back a laugh.
+If only they realized just how much dedication goes into running a successful crafting business!
+Honestly, I’ve never worked harder than I have since launching Lottie’s Trinkets.
+While it’s wonderful to create handmade jewelry from home, it’s also a full-time commitment—without the security of a guaranteed paycheck.

-I’m fortunate to have the emotional and financial support of my husband because, realistically, my business alone wouldn’t cover the bills.
+I’m grateful to have the emotional and financial support of my husband because, in reality, many creative businesses don’t instantly cover all the bills.
 Without his help, I’d probably be boiling beads for dinner!

 So, what does it actually take to run a crafting business?